-What is AMLD5 (Anti Money Laundering Directive 5)?
-Why AMLD5 is important and necessary?
-Danske Bank case, Panama papers, and paradise leaks are some of those money laundering scandals that have taken the entire world by storm.
+The Danske Bank case, Panama papers, and Paradise leaks are some money laundering scandals that have taken the world by storm.
 Such revelations of fraud have compelled governments and regulatory authorities across the globe to take rigorous steps to counter money laundering and terror funding concerns.

-As money launderers are now taking distinct approaches to clean their illicit funds, lawmakers need to make amendments to the existing anti-money laundering policies and laws to make them more powerful to cope with new money-laundering techniques.
+As money launderers are now taking distinct approaches to clean their illicit funds, lawmakers need to amend the existing anti-money laundering policies and laws to make them more powerful to cope with new money-laundering techniques.

 Let’s find out what exactly AMLD5 is.